awsdocs/amazon-inspector-user-guide/doc_source/inspector_runtime-behavior-analysis.md

 ### Resolution<a name="root-process-with-insecure-permissions-resolution"></a>

-To improve the security of your assessment target, it is recommended that you correct the permissions on the relevant modules to ensure that they are writable only by root\.
+To improve the security of your assessment target, we recommend that you correct the permissions on the relevant modules to ensure that they are writable only by the root user\.